acarlow/plover_theory/sounds/dbl.md

 Find steno outlines that will write these English sentences, including punctuation.

 1. Did you believe what she was about to do?
-2. Will you build the raft and the deck?
-3. All right already, leave us out.
+2. All right already, leave us out.